Donald Trump impeachment: House Speaker Nancy Pelosi set to announce formal inquiry

 Pelosi has spent months trying to keep an impeachment inquiry at bay.
 But her position became untenable this week as more members — including crucial moderates in political swing districts — swung in favour of a probe following reports that Trump pushed Ukraine's leader for help investigating Democrat Joe Biden and his son during a summer phone call.

+"The president is making lawlessness a virtue in our country," Pelosi said.

+"We don't ask foreign governments to help us in our elections.
+That's what we tried to stop with Russia.
+It's wrong."

-Trump has lashed attenmpts to impeach him, claiming he is the victim of the "Greatest and most Destructive Witch Hunt of all time".
+Trump has lashed attempts to impeach him, claiming he is the victim of the "Greatest and most Destructive Witch Hunt of all time".

 The President said he had authorised the release of a transcript of the call on Wednesday.